-Compensation Philosophy
+Philosophy

-The Compensation Committee believes that executive compensation should be conservative and (i) provide an incentive for Streamline's executives to achieve the company's goals, (ii) reward executives with equity interests in the company and align the interests of executives with stockholder interests to enhance stockholder value and (iii) attract and retain key executives critical to Streamline's long-term success.
+The Compensation Committee believes that executive compensation should (i) provide an incentive for Streamline's executives to achieve the company's goals, (ii) reward executives with equity interests in the company and align the interests of executives with stockholder interests to enhance stockholder value and (iii) attract and retain key executives critical to Streamline's long-term success.

 Under the oversight of the Compensation Committee, the company has developed and implemented a pay-for-performance executive compensation program that rewards senior management for the achievement of certain financial performance objectives.
 Streamline achieves the philosophies of pay-for-performance and alignment of executive compensation with stockholder value primarily by providing a substantial portion of each executive officer's total annual compensation through annual short-term cash bonus opportunities and grants of long-term equity, primarily in the form of restricted stock.
-In 2018, the Compensation Committee increased the proportion of annual long-term incentive compensation to our named executive officers represented in the form of restricted shares as compared to stock options.
-This Compensation Committee action reflects, among other things, the changes in accounting standards modifying the accounting treatment of nonqualified stock options.
-The Compensation Committee intends to continually monitor these issues regarding tax and accounting regulations, overall effectiveness of the programs and best practices.
-We describe our fiscal year 2018 short-term incentive plan in greater detail below under "Cash Bonus Opportunity" and describe equity grants in more detail under "Long-Term Equity Incentive Compensation-Restricted Stock."
+The Compensation Committee intends to continually monitor the use of restricted stock as it relates to tax and accounting regulations, overall effectiveness of the programs and best practices.
+We describe our fiscal year 2021 short-term incentive plan in greater detail below under "Cash Bonus Opportunity" and describe equity grants in more detail under "Long-Term Equity Incentive Compensation."